Vyral/base-template/_posts/2021-08-10-the-steps-of-our-home-selling-process.md

 {% include excerpt.html %}

 Today we’re discussing the steps of our home-selling process.
 First, if you’re still living in the house, we’ll generally set up a time for one of us to come by and take a look at it.
 We’ll walk around and prepare a list of things you need to do to get the house into showable shape.
-Then, we’ll go over comparable homes so you can see what similar properties have sold for recently.&nbsp;
+Then, we’ll go over comparable homes, so you can see what similar properties have sold for recently.&nbsp;

-Afterwards, **we’ll talk about and agree on a price for your home**.
+Afterward, **we’ll talk about and agree on a price for your home**.
 Everyone wants to get the most money they can, but pricing depends on the market.
 It’s crucial to price the house according to the current market; overpricing never does anyone any good.
 After that, we sign the listing paperwork and set up a marketing appointment.
 During that appointment, we’ll take professional photos, put signs in the yard, place a lockbox on the door, and put your property on the market.

 {% include pullquote.html %}